thirdtank/brut/doc-src/javascript.md

 You wouldn't want to do this, but this simple element demonstrates both how to make your own and that custom elements in your app are properly configured.

-This element is very close to a vanilla custom element, but it extends `BaseCustomElement`, which is provided by Brut, which includes z few quality-of-life improvements.
+This element is very close to a vanilla custom element, but it extends `BaseCustomElement`, which is provided by BrutJS, which includes z few quality-of-life improvements.
 Let's walk through the code.

 First, we extends `BaseCustomElement` (which extends `HTMLElement`) and define a static attribute, `tagName` that will be the